saucelabs/sauce-school/codelabs/Module1_SauceCTL.md

 ### Run a Cypress Test

-Now that you have everything installed and a project created, you can use saucectl to run a test in a Docker container, and pass the info to Sauce Labs by running this command from your project directory:
+Now that you have everything installed and a project created, you can use saucectl to run a test on the Sauce Labs Cloud with this command (`cd` in terminal to your project directory):

 ```
 saucectl run